aitorru/TFM/docs/presentation/main.md

 #### `node-gyp` comes with its own problems:

-- It is hard to use.
+- It is hard to use. <!-- deep C++ understanding.
+Or importing convertion types.-->
-- It is written in python.
+- It is written in python. <!-- It is not a problem per se, but it is a problem that a necessary tool for a language its written in another language.. -->
-- It comes from a proprietary project from google.
+- It comes from a proprietary project from google. <!-- Tech debt -->

 ---